LIMUNIMI/PerceptualEvaluation/README.rst

 #. ``poetry run python -m perceptual.excerpt_search``

-This will analyze ``vienna_corpus`` in search of excerpts, will transcribe the original performances and will create a new directory ``excerpts`` with all extracted excerpts and midi aligned.
+This will analyze ``vienna_corpus`` in search of excerpts, will transcribe the original performances and will create a new directory ``audio`` with all extracted excerpts and midi aligned.

 ..
 You still need to create the corresponding scores for testing the